 Can I take my number to another provider?

 35. Yes, you have the right to take or "port" your number to another Canadian telecommunications company.

 Can TELUS cancel my service before the end of my contract term?

 36. TELUS will only suspend or cancel your service if you have not complied with the terms of this Agreement or any other service agreement you have with us to an important, serious or repetitive degree, for example by not paying a past due account of more than $50 or any account that is past due for more than two months.
 TELUS may immediately suspend or cancel service if the action is necessary to protect the network from harm or if we have a reasonable suspicion that fraud is occurring or likely to occur.
 While your service is suspended, you remain responsible for all regularly recurring charges.
 You will also be charged a reconnection fee as specified on your bill to reconnect a suspended service.

 What charges am I responsible for when my service ends with TELUS?

 37. If you cancel your service or if TELUS cancels it for reasons justified under the Service Terms, you remain responsible for any applicable cancellation charges and for all amounts chargeable to your account up to the time the service is cancelled.
-Any recurring charges that were billed at the beginning of your billing cycle or any credit balance under five dollars will not be refunded when your service is cancelled.
+Recurring charges such as your monthly plan and add-ons will be prorated to reflect only the portion of the month in which your wireless service was still active.